Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

    depends on the size of the input image.
 If one wants to resize each dimension by the same factor, use :class:`Zoom` instead.

+   .. attribute:: width

+      The constant factor that should be used to scale the width of the output image

+   .. attribute:: height

+      The constant factor that should be used to scale the height of the output image

 +------------------------------------------------+------------------------------------------------+
 | Input                                          | Output for ``Scale(0.8, 1.2)``                 |
 +================================================+================================================+